-Leslie Pond: External Affairs Coordinator
+Leslie Pond: Volunteer and Former External Affairs Coordinator

 I’m a biochemist/immunologist/cell biologist by training and have had a career in scientific publishing and managing a postdoctoral training program.
-After retiring, I wanted to pivot to work on urgent environmental issues such as climate change, so have been a research intern, volunteer, and now part-time member of the policy and partnershps team at TNC for the last three years.
+After retiring, I wanted to pivot to work on urgent environmental issues such as climate change, so have been a research intern, volunteer, and part-time member of the policy and partnershps team at TNC for the last four years.
 I’ve created an info sheet that focuses on the nexus of climate change, health and equity, as well as a report on potential pathways to create a green infrastructure workforce development program, as part of a partnership with a Boston-area neighborhood development corporation.
 I’m always excited to engage with community members in climate conversations and actions.

 Women have essential roles in society, and in many regions, women and girls are often differently and disproportionately impacted by environmental and climate disasters than men.
 It is estimated that globally, 80% of people displaced by climate change are women, and women are more likely than men to experience poverty.
 Women across the world are already bringing their incredible and diverse skills and perspectives to bear on environmental issues, such as climate change adaptation and mitigation.
 Therefore, it is so important to amplify their voices and make sure that we include women front and center at all levels and across sectors in leading the change that we need to effectively deal with the climate crisis.

-Jessica Rice Healey: Interim Director of Development
+Jessica Rice Healey: Senior Associate Director of Development

 Growing up in Massachusetts, the New England landscape was a big part of my family’s recreation.
 I always knew I wanted to pursue a career working in the environmental field and have been fortunate to work for organizations leading important conservation efforts for my entire career.